 The smugglers had over 100 secret routes from the coast and over the moor to hide their loot and this coaching inn acted as a stopping point.

-A reputation has always preceded over this inn, but it was truly made famous when Daphne du Maurier wrote her famous novel in 1936.
+A reputation has always preceded this inn, but it was truly made famous when Daphne du Maurier wrote her famous novel in 1936.

 She made this place a pirate’s den where the smugglers would plan their operations and smuggle the cargo.

-Today, the inn is a much friendlier place and has a pub, restaurant, hotel, gift and farm shop to visit throughout the day.
+Today, the inn is a much friendlier place and has a pub, restaurant, hotel, gift, and farm shop to visit throughout the day.

-If you were curious to learn about Cornwall’s grisly smuggling past there is now smuggler’s museum on site.
+If you were curious to learn about Cornwall’s grisly smuggling past there is now a smuggler’s museum on site.

 16. Visit the Smuggler’s Museum

 There are plenty of unique museums in Cornwall.
-From Bodmin Jail, the Museum of Witchcraft and Magic in Boscastle and the Old Post Office at Tintagel.
+From Bodmin Jail, the Museum of Witchcraft and Magic in Boscastle, and the Old Post Office at Tintagel.

 But, the smuggler’s museum really has a unique story to bring to the table.

 You can learn all about how smugglers used to run their operations and how they used to hide illegal goods.
-From their corsets to shoes, powdered wigs and even valuable tortoise shells, they would hide things in just about anything!
+From their corsets to shoes, powdered wigs, and even valuable tortoise shells, they would hide things in just about anything!

 I learned a lot about smugglers and wreckers from Daphne du Maurier’s novel but it’s almost romanticised.